SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

-## Setup and Configurations in Microsoft Azure Platform and MS Teams
+## Configure Microsoft Azure Platform and MS Teams

-We will maintain app users and groups within the Microsoft Azure environment, define application registration, and configure trust between Microsoft Azure and SAP BTP.
+You will maintain application users and groups within the Microsoft Azure AD, define application registration, and configure trust between Microsoft Azure AD and SAP BTP.
-The list of Azure components that we will configure is as below
+These are the Microsoft Azure components you will configure:

-    Azure Active Directory instance with admin acess Valid Azure subscription
+    Azure Active Directory instance with admin access Valid Azure subscription
     Azure Bot service instance
     Azure Storage account for bot to persist information